teradici/pcoip-agent-azure-templates/azure/README.md

 * You now have access to a PCoIP cloud-delivered desktop.

 #### Known Issue(s)
-* Intial, Windowed mode, connections to a newly deployed Teradici PCoIP **Graphics** agent, may result in a blank screen.
+* Initial, Windowed mode, connections to a newly deployed Teradici PCoIP **Graphics** agent, may result in a blank screen.
 To clear the blank screen, resize the window or connect in Full Screen mode.

 ## Delete the PCoIP Agent